Welcome to the Pastoral Support Page

 We have a team of ELSAs in school who provide support for children on a daily basis.
 They are skilled in using the Restorative Approach and will help to ensure that conflict is not a barrier to learning.
 They also offer a range of group support opportunities depending on the needs of our pupils.
 These can include bereavement, transition, anger management, exploring feelings through art and lunchtime provision.

 We are a large school with large open spaces for children to enjoy at playtimes and lunchtimes.
 However, we recognise that this can be overwhelming for some children.
-Therefore we offer a range of lunchtime activities including Lunch in the Hive with Miss B, Lunch Club with Mrs Bradshaw, TTRockstars Common Room and Calm Club.
+Therefore we offer a range of lunchtime activities including Lunch in the Hive with Miss B, TTRockstars Common Room.
 We also run Supported Playtimes for a select group of pupils to access outdoor play but in a smaller space with more adult support.